 On the physical level, massage should always make you feel comfortable.
-After 1 hour of lying on a comfortable massage table and having a masseur caress your skin and manipulate your muscles, you are bound to be comfortable.
+After 1 hour of lying on a comfortable massage table and having a professional therapist caress your skin and manipulate your muscles, you are bound to be comfortable.
 Also with clean towels covering you are bound to feel warm and comfortable.

 In fact, some people are so comfortable and relaxed, they end up falling asleep on the massage table.
 There have been a number of times I have had to ring a small bell at the end of a treatment to wake my client.
 It is also a pleasant, gentle method of telling a client his or her treatment has finished.
 So this goes to prove on a physical level, massage will improve your well-being.

 Again on a physical level, massage will help you to relieve stress.
 When people arrive for a treatment they can be quite highly stressed.
 Certainly when you have your first treatment from a new masseur, you are likely to be slightly apprehensive.
 This will mean your muscles will be tighter than normal because adrenaline is being produced as a response to your stress level.

 After the treatment, you will be much more relaxed.
 The soothing touch of slow effleurage strokes is very calming.
 It will lower your blood pressure slightly and will turn off the adrenalin you have been producing.